Buy TicketsRobin Trower NEW DATE

 MusicWednesday, April 20 • 8:00pm • $39.50, $49.50, $59.50

 Part of the Guest Music Presentations Series

-This concert is was orinally scheduled to take place on October 3, 2020.
-Tickets for October 3 will be honored on September 22.
-For additional information, please send an email to email@example.com
+This concert is was originally scheduled to take place on October 3, 2020 and rescheduled to September 22, 2021.
+Tickets for October 3 and September 22 will be honored on April 20.
+For additional information, please call The Egg Box Office – 518-473-1845.

 An evening with British blues-rock guitarist Robin Trower.